US attorney calls for probe into federal crackdown on Portland riots; DHS chief promises ‘we will never surrender’

 “Once CBP agents approached the suspect, a large and violent mob moved towards their location.
 For everyone’s safety, CBP agents quickly moved the suspect to a safer location for further questioning,” the statement said.
 "The CBP agents identified themselves and were wearing CBP insignia during the encounter.
 The names of the agents were not displayed due to recent doxing incidents against law enforcement personnel who serve and protect our country.”

-Portland has been plagued by violence and rioting since the death of George Floyd in Minneapolis, and businesses have reported tens of millions of dollars in losses.
-Law enforcement, both federal and local, have been attacked with hammers, fireworks and other weapons, while protesters have released the personal information of officers online.
+Portland has been plagued by violence and rioting since the death of George Floyd in Minneapolis.
+City authorities have said that local businesses sustained $23 million in losses due to looting and rioting.
+An Oregonian report, however, questioned whether some of that was attributable to coronavirus closures.

+Law enforcement, both federal and local, have been attacked with hammers and other weapons, while protesters have released the personal information of officers online, DHS said.

 The Trump administration deployed “rapid deployment teams” to Portland at the beginning of the month to stop violence in the city, as it continued to rage long after protests in other cities had stopped.